fractal6/fractal6-ui.elm/README.md

 ## Build for production

 The code will be generated in the `dist` folder:

-Note: you will need to edit the API_URL in `webpack.config.js` to match your server domain and CORS requirements
-      Otherwise, the front will query the api.fractale.co domain.
+> you will need to edit the API_URL in `webpack.config.js` to match your server domain and CORS requirements Otherwise, the front will query the api.fractale.co domain.

     make prod